NietoDeveloper/Pharmacy/ui/README.md

 # Pharmacy UI

-## Overview
-Pharmacy UI is the frontend of an application for managing pharmacy services.
-It provides a modern, responsive interface for users to interact with pharmacy-related
+erface for users to interact with pharmacy-related

 ## Technologies